Anwar warns Malaysia PM seeks emergency law to keep power

 Muhyiddin faces a key test of his support early next month when his government is due to seek approval for its 2021 budget in Parliament.
 If he is unable to pass the bill, pressure will build for him to resign or call a new election.
 An emergency could allow him to delay that vote and consolidate support.

-Anwar said declaring a state of emergency in the absence of a threat to national security would be “nothing more than the descent into dictatorship and authoritarianism.”
+Anwar said declaring an emergency in the absence of a threat to national security would be “nothing more than the descent into dictatorship and authoritarianism.”

 It would also show the government’s incompetence in handling the pandemic, he said.